 Norweco Hydro Kinetic offers

 In attached growth septic treatment units, wastewater from the pre-treatment septic tank flows into an aeration tank that contains pieces of plastic or other synthetic material.
 Attached growth septic treatment units rely on oxygen-dependent bacteria to break down wastewater and solids similar to suspended growth units.
 The difference is that attached growth septic treatment units let the bacteria attach, grow, and thrive on synthetic material (e.g., plastic shavings, balls, etc.).
 An air diffuser provides continuous aeration around the synthetic material to enhance bacterial activity and septic treatment.
 Some attached growth septic treatment units require an air compressor.
-The effluent then flows to a shallow buried trench or area bed.
+The effluent then flows to a shallow buried trench or an area bed.
 The attached growth septic treatment units presently used in Ontario include Bionest, Bio-Microbics — FAST, Nayadic, and Rotordisk.

 Filtration septic treatment units utilize trickling filter technology.
 Wastewater flows to a pre-treatment tank.
-The wastewater then flows from the pre-treatment tank into the septic filtration unit which is filled with materials such as peat moss, sand, or a synthetic medium.
+The wastewater then flows from the pre-treatment tank into the septic filtration unit, which is filled with materials such as peat moss, sand, or a synthetic medium.
 As the wastewater trickles or percolates down through the septic filtration unit, a bacterial slime grows and thrives.
 Typically, trapped air fills the voids in the medium and encourages aerobic conditions where bacteria break down the septic waste as it slowly moves through the filter medium.
 The effluent then flows to a shallow buried trench or an area bed for final distribution and septic treatment in the soil.

 Septic filter beds can be made verifiable by installing underdrains, which would keep the sand free-draining and aerobic.
 High-quality effluent from septic filter beds, peat, or foam filters can then be placed in a “shallow area bed” for low-risk disposal.
 The shallow area septic bed technology, used in Ontario since 1994, affords a two-stage filtration septic treatment train.
 The “roughing filter” of sand, peat, or foam removes ~95% of the organics and >99% of E. coli.
 The second “polishing filter” is the fine sand layer in the shallow area septic bed that removes the remaining E. coli for a total of 99.9993% removal before entering the natural environment.
 The soil and the groundwater are both protected, and health risks are minimized.